-Community Dinners – Christ Church is known for annual Spring chicken and ham dinner, Fall crab cake and ham dinner and Veterans Day spaghetti dinner, as well as carry-our dinners held during the summer.
+Community Dinners – Christ Church is known for festive dinners – this year our first OctoberFest (Flyer-OctoberFest), and Veterans Day spaghetti dinner, as well as carry-our dinners held during the summer.

 Financial Support – Christ Church supports a number of organizations and ministries, including:

 - Christmas gifts for members of the Armed Forces serving overseas